 Do you care about how many users saw your ad yet didn’t take action?
 No, of course not.

-At the end of the day, the amount of impressions or clicks that your ads received aren’t important.
-These metrics can be useful for insights, but your agency’s primary focus should always be on what's most valuable for your business.
+At the end of the day, the number of impressions or clicks that your ads received isn’t important.
+These metrics can be useful for insights, but your agency’s primary focus should always be on what’s most valuable for your business.

 When you meet with your agency, are they reporting on what really matters?
 Or, are they reporting on metrics that look nice, but really don’t mean much for your business?